simecek/dspracticum2020/lecture_05/README.md

 Take the dataset you have created last time, train the model and deploy the app.
 Try to find examples your app misclasified and explain why.

+If you want to use TFjs + GitHubPages, then copy [docs](docs/) into your repo and then...

+* Replace all files in [export_model](docs/export_model/) subfolder by [your TFjs model](https://www.tensorflow.org/js/tutorials/conversion/import_keras).
+Push your repo to GitHub.
+* Modify [index.js](docs/index.js) to load your model and use your label names.
+* In settings of your repo, find GitHub Pages.
+Set them to the master branch and `\docs` folder.
+* Wait a minute and test.
+The URL of your app is in the settings (it shoud be YOURNAME.github.io/YOUR_REPO_NAME)

 **Deadline**: Nov 9, 11:00